mtint/autonity-docs/source/hello-autonity/api.rst

            "enode://3ce6c053cb563bfd94f4e0e248510a07ccee1bc836c9784da1816dba4b10564e7be1ba42e0bd8d73c8f6274f8e9878dc13814adb381c823264265c06048b4b59@172.25.0.15:30303"
         ]

-Lets remove one peer from white list and check that the node will be dropped.
+Let's remove one peer from white list and check that the node will be dropped.
 At the moment we have 4 connections on each node:

 ::